-Human Geography has received the following books.
-If you are interested in writing a review (and receiving a free copy of the book) please contact the book review editor John Lauermann (firstname.lastname@example.org).
+Human Geography is interested in publishing reviews of following books.
+If you wish to write a review (and receive a free copy of the book) please contact the book review editor John Lauermann (firstname.lastname@example.org).
 Please feel free to send suggestions if you are interested in reviewing other recent or forthcoming books.

 The journal invites submissions in two formats.
 Book reviews focus on a single book, summarizing its main findings and its contributions to critical/radical geography (up to 2000 words).
 Book review essays review two or more recent books that address a similar theme (up to 5000 words).
 They summarize the main findings of each book, reviewing them in light of broader conversations in the field.
 Submission guidelines are available at https://journals.sagepub.com/home/hug.Login Or Register